Pulsedive FAQs

 Due to our many sources and unique user submissions, we are processing threat intelligence data that no one else has, every day.

-Indicators are automatically aged out after a period of inactivity, unless they reappear in one or our sources, are reported by users, or are reactivated by a Contributor or Admin.
-These retired indicators show a “Retired” risk rating and can be excluded in “Explore” queries.
-However, users can search an indicator that is retired and still see all of the historic data, and manually adjust "Explore" queries to include retired indicators.
+Indicators are automatically aged out after a period of inactivity unless they reappear in one of our sources, are reported by users, or are reactivated by a Contributor or Admin.
+These retired indicators show a “Retired” risk rating and can be excluded in “Explore” queries if specified.
+However, users can search for an indicator that is retired and still see all of the historical data.

 How are threats linked to indicators?

-Some OSINT feeds occasionally have threat information listed in one of the fields or columns, and other feeds are published to track a specific threat, like Zeus Bad Domains or Phishtank.
-Pulsedive is configured to link IOCs in these feeds to the relevant threat.
+Some OSINT feeds occasionally have threat information listed in one of the fields or columns, and other feeds are dedicated to a specific threat, like Zeus Bad Domains or Phishtank.
+Pulsedive is configured to link all IOCs in these feeds to the relevant threat.

 Additionally, a limited set of vetted users with elevated permissions can link IOCs to threats upon submission, as well as edit IOCs to add or remove threats.